Mental health market overview in China

 Creating a mandarin website on Baidu

 First of all, you have to create a Chinese Website.
 Your website also needs to be hosted in China to be visible on Baidu.
 Before any purchase and consulting demand, Chinese patients will search on Baidu information about your company.
-In a sector like healthcare, transparency is the most important criteria for consumers.
+In a sector like healthcare, transparency is the most important criterion for consumers.

 To make your brand accessible and visible you need a strong SEO campaign on Baidu, China’s number one search engine.